Recycling Is No Waste Of Time

 When recycling cardboard boxes, please remove any styrofoam, as it is not recyclable.
 Food contaminated items such as pizza boxes or used paper plates are also not recyclable and should be placed in the trash.

-You can recycle rechargeable batteries, old cell phones and ink cartridges.
+Recycle rechargeable batteries, old cell phones and ink cartridges!

 Ink cartridges should also be recycled.
 When ink cartridges are recycled, they are sent back to manufacturers so they can be reused to avoid being placed in landfills.